The Forum's Defining Books

 -- Peter Barnes, cofounder of Working Assts and author of Capitalism 3.0

-(2006) I wrote The Great Turning to put the economic crisis in its deeper spiritual, evolutionary, and historical context.
 It became evident following the September 11, 2001 terrorist attack on the World Trade Towers that the global citizen movement that emerged in response to the devastation wrought by corporate globalization needed a larger organizing framework.
 Events following the attack, drew attention to the fact that the rise of modern corporate power is only a modern manifestation of much deeper psychological, cultural, and institutional forces that have shaped the dominant human societies for 5,000 years.
-I joined with Nicanor Perlas from the Philippines and Vandana Shiva from India to examine the implications.
-We presented our conclusions in a discussion paper titled "Global Civil Society: The Path Ahead" released in November 2002.
-This paper in turn became a foundation for The Great Turning: From Empire to Earth Community.
-For more on this book and why I wrote it see "Everybody Wants to Rules the World: David Korten on Putting an End to Global Competition," an interview by Arnie Cooper published in The Sun, September 2007.
+I set about to deepen my understanding of these forces from a spiritual evolutionary and historical perspective.
+The Great Turning: From Empire to Earth Community was the result.

 David Korten never fails to shake me out of my complacency, and reveal complacencies I didn't even know I had.
 This work is a stunning and compassionate tour de force, calling on history, science, economics and our human goodwill to illuminate the fact that we are at a fundamental choice point.
 I can't stop thinking about the issues he raises nor what I'm going to do with my awakened consciousness.
 Thank you David.